-Unit 1: Summative Assessments: (minimum required writing) 1 expository essay using primary and secondary evidence to support a thesis (3-5 pages minimum with differentiation as necessary)

-Unit 2: Summative Assessments: 1 persuasive essay using evidence to support a thesis (3-5 pages minimum with differentiation as necessary).
-By the end of Unit 2, each student will produce a visual/oral presentation on a theme, concept, or issue using digital media (first of two required for the year).

-Unit 3: Summative Assessments: 1 narrative piece (3-5 pages minimum with differentiation as necessary)
+- Expository essay using primary and secondary evidence to support a thesis (3-5 pages minimum with differentiation as necessary) - Persuasive essay using evidence to support a thesis (3-5 pages minimum with differentiation as necessary). - Visual/oral presentation on a theme, concept, or issue using digital media - Narrative piece (3-5 pages minimum with differentiation as necessary) - Research-driven essay using primary and secondary evidence to support a thesis (4-6 pages minimum with differentiation as necessary). - Observational data collected by teachers as students are learning - Formative assessments given by teachers to gauge progress toward each standard - Common Assessments

-Unit 4: Summative Assessments: 1 research-driven essay using primary and secondary evidence to support a thesis (4-6 pages minimum with differentiation as necessary).
-Essay must focus on a text and/or overarching theme read or discussed during this course and must present an original, arguable, thesis.
-A minimum of 3 approved secondary sources must be used in support of the essay.
-By the end of Unit 4, each student will produce a visual/oral presentation on a theme, concept, or issue using digital media (second of two required for the year).